shubhankar-rai/shubhankar-rai/README.md

 Python Developer & Data Scientist
 ---------------------------------

 I'm currently pursuing my postgrad in Computer Applications from Manipal Institute of Technology.
-I work with Python, C++, Flask, and I do Data Analysis, Build Machine Learning Models & Create Web Applications.
+I work with Python, C++, Java, Flask, and I do Data Analysis, Build Machine Learning Models & Create Web Applications.

 * 🌍  I'm based in Prayagraj, Uttar Pradesh, IN
 * ✉️  You can contact me at [shubhankarrai99@gmail.com](mailto:shubhankarrai99@gmail.com)